schr0841/cnn_project/README.md

 ## Overview and Purpose

-Can we train a convolutional neural network (CNN) model from scratch to classify CT chest scan images as indicating one of the following four categories (classes): Adenocarcinoma, Large cell carcinoma, Squamous cell carcinoma, or normal cells?
+Can we train a custom convolutional neural network (CNN) model from scratch to classify CT chest scan images as indicating one of the following four categories (classes): Adenocarcinoma, Large cell carcinoma, Squamous cell carcinoma, or normal cells?
 How well does the model perform?

 What happens if we add to our model a pre-trained CNN model by employing transfer learning and model ensembling?
 Will we see improved accuracy scores with either of these methods?